Certora/Examples/CVLByExample/Summarization/Keywords/README.md

 ## Demonstrating `NONDET` on `unresolved external`

 The spec in UnresolvedNondet.spec demonstrates how we can summarize the unresolved call in contract `A` from the previous example to return a nondeterministic value.
 It asserts that a field of the contract remains unchanged to demonstrate that the storage is not havoced.
+Note, this summarization is *unsound* as the external call indeed _could_ change the storage.

 To run this spec with a link run